hectorMiranda/marcetuxstudios/_posts/2012-12-05-unit-testing-nunit-moq.md

 test that asserts "it called this private method in this order" breaks every time I clean the code up, and a test that breaks on healthy refactors is a liability, not a safety net.
 Mock the boundaries, assert the outcomes.

+*Update: a runnable version is in `examples/2012/testing/RollupTests.cs` — mocked store, behavior asserted, no database in sight.*